QuarterByte/Projectile-Launcher/README.md

 The projectile launcher mechanism was made for a Physics project.
 The launcher itself was fully 3D printed, with all parts made from scratch.
 The angle of launch is controlled by a stepper motor and an Arduino Uno, controlling the degree with up to half a degree of precision.
 The launcher landed on a specified target ten times out of ten, earning a perfect grade for accuracy.
 The code for the stepper motor was made in C++.

+The files for the 3D printed launcher parts are included in this repository, all made from scratch.
+They were printed using a creality 3D Pro 3D printer, although any 3D printer would suffice.
+Any infill above 20% would work well, 50% is the infill that was used for my project.